novcmbro/decoder/README.md

 Distributed under the MIT License.
 See [**LICENSE**](/LICENSE) for more information.
 <p align="right"><a href="#top">🡩 back to top</a></p>

-> ©2024 Decoder — Made with 💜 by Novembro
+> ©2024 Decoder — Made by Novembro